PA vs. MD: Which Medical Career Is Right for You?

 Differences between the careers emerge when patients have complex cases.
-Physicians have more expertise treating less-common issues and are the only medical professionals licensed to perform surgeries, though PAs may be able to offer assistance during operations.
-And MDs can work more independently than PAs.
+MDs have more expertise treating less-common issues and are the only medical professionals licensed to perform surgeries (though PAs may be able to assist during procedures).

 “The level of autonomy is a main difference and tends to differ based on the type of practice, the state, and the organizational structure,” notes Dr. Sylvie Stacy, Preventive Medicine Physician in Bessemer, Alabama and founder of an online community dedicated to helping medical professionals create fulfilling careers.

 State laws actually play a huge part in the scope of a PA’s job.
-The amount of physician supervision required, authority to write prescriptions, and specific ratio of physician assistants to physician can all vary depending on where you live.
-The American Medical Association (AMA) has a handy outline of the requirements in each state.
+The amount of supervision required, authority to write prescriptions, and specific ratio of PAs to MDs can all vary depending on where you live.
+Take a look at this outline on a PA’s scope of practice from American Medical Association (AMA) to learn more about the requirements in each state.

 PA vs. MD: Education and training

-The path to both roles starts with obtaining a four-year college degree.
-Future physician assistants then attend a two- to three-year PA program.
-Aspiring doctors will need to go to medical school for four years.
-It’s also worth noting that both education routes typically require applicants to complete specific science prerequisites and gain relevant experience.
-Both PA school and medical school focus heavily on clinical rotations during the latter portion of the curriculum.
+The path to both health care roles begins with obtaining a four-year college degree.
+Aspiring physician assistants then attend a two- to three-year PA program, while aspiring doctors attend medical school for four years.
+Both routes require specific science prerequisites and relevant experience before applying.
+Both also focus heavily on clinical rotations during the latter portion of the curriculum.

-Physician assistants can begin work soon after completing their education is complete, provided they pass the Physician Assistant National Certifying Exam (PANCE) and obtain a state license.
+Physician assistants can begin work soon after completing their education, provided they pass the Physician Assistant National Certifying Exam (PANCE) and acquire a state license.
 They may choose to pursue additional training, but it’s not required.

 “There are optional residencies,” Strong explains.
 “But most PAs round out their skills with on-the-job training.”
 That fast track is part of why she decided to pursue a career as a PA.

-Physicians have a slightly longer road.
-After medical school, they need to complete three to seven years of postgraduate residency training.
-Those pursuing highly specialized areas of medicine will need to round out their resume with a fellowship as well.
-For the right person, the additional training after medical school can be an exciting opportunity.
+Physicians have a slightly longer medical education timeline.
+After medical school, doctors typically need to complete three to seven years of postgraduate residency training.
+Those pursuing highly specialized areas of medicine may need to complete a fellowship as well.
+For many, the additional training after medical school can be an exciting opportunity.

 “I really enjoyed the science of medicine and wanted the more in-depth training of medical school and residency.”